planeasy-webgis/planeasy-crowdsourcing-framework/README.md

 ## 🧩 Interoperability and FAIR Principles

-The PlanEasy Crowdsourcing Framework is designed according to the **FAIR Data Principles**:
+The PlanEasy Crowdsourcing Framework follows the **FAIR Data Principles**:

 | Principle | Description |
 |------------|-------------|